gylest/earth/DTS_WITSML/ReadMe.md

 ## Overview

-The `DTS_WITSML` database project contains the database schema and scripts to build the database.
+The `DTS_WITSML` project contains the database schema and scripts to build the database.
 This is a `SQL Database Project` that has been built using the SDK-style from `Microsoft.Build.Sql`.

 ## Project Structure